xiaohan-du/coding-challenge/README.md

-# Frontend-focused Challenge
+# Frontend-focused Challenge: An Evernote-inspired UI

 ```
-TIMEBOX: 3-4 hours
-STACK: React/TypeScript + libraries of your choice for e.g. components
+STACK: React/TypeScript + SCSS + React-testing-library, tried to use Tailwind CSS but version of the create-react-app was too old
-TESTS: Enough to showcase what good testing looks like to you
+TESTS: Enough to showcase what good testing looks like
-DOCS: Nice to have, not mandatory
 ```

 ## Error when starting the React app:
 ```
 Error: error:0308010C:digital envelope routines::unsupported
 ```
-### In Bash, run this first:
+In Bash, run this first:
 ```
 export NODE_OPTIONS=--openssl-legacy-provider
 ```